 Wintor McNeel is the Counselor at Environmental Charter Middle School Inglewood.
-Wintor teaches the 7th grade EmpowHer class and is the lead Facilitator for the EmpowHer Leaders Academy.
+Wintor has taught 7th and 8th grade EmpowHer classes.
+Wintor is currently the Lead EmpowHer Instructor and Facilitator for the EmpowHer Leaders Academy.
 Wintor’s key areas of expertise in this role include social and emotional counseling, academic intervention, behavioral support and the planning of school-wide events.
 Wintor has over 10 years of experience in education having worked in the non-profit, private, and public sectors.
 Previously, she served as a Counselor for St. John Bosco High School and Bright Star Charter School.
 Wintor believes that education is the gateway to your future and the key to achieving your dreams.

 Wintor is a member of the American School Counselor Association (ASCA) and the California Association of School Counselors (CASC).
 She has extensive years of volunteer experience, which includes working with Upward Bound, Skid Row, Habitat for Humanity, and other notable organizations.
 She is passionate about contributing to the community, and strongly feels that volunteerism can help you find your passion and purpose in life.